-6. Special documentation considerations:
+7. Special documentation considerations:

-- 6.1.
-Requests for co-treatment services will follow current guidance in the Texas Medicaid Provider Manual Physical Therapy, Occupational Therapy, and Speech Therapy Services Handbook. - 6.2.
-Change of therapy provider: - 6.2.1.
-If a provider or member discontinues therapy during an existing prior authorized period and the member requests services through a new provider, outside the current group or agency, the provider must start a new request for authorization and submit all of the following: - 6.2.1.1.
-A change-of-therapy provider letter that includes the following: - 6.2.1.2.
-Signature of the member or responsible adult, - 6.2.1.3.
-Documents the date that the member ended therapy (effective date of change) with the previous provider, or last date of service, - 6.2.1.4.
-The name of the new provider and previous provider - 6.2.1.4.1.
+7.1.
+Requests for co-treatment services will follow current guidance in the Texas Medicaid Provider Manual Physical Therapy, Occupational Therapy, and Speech Therapy Services Handbook.

+- 7.1.1.
+Duplication of therapy services is not allowed.
+When members receive physical, occupational, or speech therapy, the therapists should provide different treatments that reflect each therapy discipline's unique perspective on the individual's impairments and functional deficits and not duplicate the same treatment.
+They must also have separate evaluations, treatment plans, and goals. - 7.2.
+Change of therapy provider: - 7.2.1.
+If a provider or member discontinues therapy during an existing prior authorized period and the member requests services through a new provider, outside the current group or agency, the provider must start a new request for authorization and submit all of the following: - 7.2.1.1.
+A new physical therapy evaluation including current normreferenced standardized test\\ scores that is performed by the new physical therapy provider - 7.2.1.2.
+A change-of-therapy provider letter that includes the following: - Signature of the member or responsible adult, - Date that the member ended therapy or last date of service with the previous provider - The names of the previous provider and the new provider - 7.2.2.
 When a provider or member discontinues therapy during an existing prior authorization period and the member requests services through a new provider located within the same enrolled group of providers or within a group of independently enrolled providers collaboratively working together, the new provider can use the same evaluation and plan of care.
-Therefore, the authorization period will not change. - 6.3.
-Change of coverage/Continuity of Care: - 6.3.1.
-When services were not prior authorized by Texas Children's Health Plan, (through another MCO or TMHP) the authorization request must include a copy of the previously approved authorization letter. - 6.3.2.
-The services will be honored for the shorter of 90 days or until expiration of the authorization.
+Therefore, the authorization period will not change. - 7.3.
+Change of coverage/Continuity of Care: - 7.3.1.
+When services were not prior authorized by Texas Children's Health Plan, (through another MCO or TMHP) the authorization request must include a copy of the previously approved authorization letter. - 7.3.2.
+The services will be honored for the shorter of 90 days or until expiration of the previous MCO authorization. - 7.3.2.1.
+If an in-network provider submits all documentation required by TCHP for the service requested and it meets medical necessity criteria outlined in this Guideline, TCHP will honor the authorization request for the duration of the original authorization even if it extends past 90 days. - 7.3.3.
+If a request to transfer an authorization is submitted after the end date of the previous authorization, it will have to meet all of the documentation requirements and submission guidelines for the specific service type.

-- 6.3.2.1.
-If an in-network provider submits all documentation required by TCHP for the service requested and it meets medical necessity criteria outlined in this Guideline-TCHP will honor the authorization request for the duration of the original authorization even if it extends past 90 days. - 6.3.3.
-If a request to transfer an authorization is submitted after the end date of the previous authorization it will have to meet all of the documentation requirements and submission guidelines for the specific service type. - 6.3.4.
-The request will not be considered retrospective if submitted within the same month of the enrollment date. - 6.4.
-Coordination of care with PPECC: - 6.4.1.
+- 7.3.4.
+The request will not be considered retrospective if submitted within the same month of the enrollment date. - 7.4.
+Coordination of care with PPECC.
 When the member receives therapy services in a PPECC setting, the therapy provider must provide evidence of care coordination with the prescribed pediatric extended care center (PPECC) provider.

-7. Specific criteria for approval of frequency of therapy services:
+8. Specific criteria for approval of frequency of therapy services: